Where Does Sugar Enter the Blood?

 The last part is the anus.
 Its core function is to control the stool.
 The sphincter muscles that contract and expand accordingly help release the matter when ready.

-Additionally, there’re cases of lack of enough sugar in the body.
+Additionally, there are cases of not having enough sugar in the body.
 In such cases, patients get weak and emaciated.
-Under a doctor’s prescription, sugar enters the blood through injections or drugs.Â
+Sugar enters the blood through injections or drugs under a doctor’s prescription.

 The injections or drugs should contain sugar supplements that enter the bloodstream directly.
 It must be under a doctor’s direction since excessive use could cause other health complications.